YJ-62: Description

 In 2015, the United States Navy's Office of Naval Intelligence considered the YJ-62 to have longer range than the 150 nmi of the C-602 export version, Figures of at least 400 km have been given.
 The 2017 CSMI report notes that such long range suggests that the missile receives targeting from other platforms.
 YJ-62A is credited with a range of up to 400 km.

-The missile is deployed aboard Type 052C destroyers, and by coastal defence units using three-round transporter erector launchers.

 C-602

 The C-602 is the export version of the YJ-62, claimed to have a range of 280 km, a 300 kg semi-armour-piercing warhead, and GPS guidance.
 The reduced range is in accordance with Missile Technology Control Regime restrictions.

 The C-602 was revealed in September 2005, and displayed outside of China for the first time at the African Aerospace and Defence exhibition in 2006.

 CM-602G

 The CM-602G is a land-attack version of the C-602.
 It is advertised as having a range of 290 km, a 480 kg penetrating blast/fragmentation warhead, and an inertial guidance system using GPS data which may be augmented to provide man-in-the-loop control.

 The missile was revealed at the China International Aviation & Aerospace Exhibition in 2012.